rosen-bridge/operation/docs/watcher/deploy-docker.md

   # or docker solution
   docker run -it --rm node:18.16 npx --yes @rosen-bridge/cli blake2b-hash YOUR_API_KEY```
 ```

+Alternatively, you could utilize Swagger on a locally run node.
+Do not generate hash from a public node.

 Example output Blake2b hash of `hello` is `324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`.